masarif-id/portfolio/README.md

 2. Go to your [Account page](https://account.mapbox.com/)
 3. Create a new access token
 4. Copy the token to your environment variables

+#### Setting up Supabase:

+1. Create a new project at [Supabase](https://supabase.com)
+2. Go to Project Settings > API
+3. Copy your project URL and anon key
+4. Copy your service role key (keep this secret!)
+5. Go to SQL Editor and run the migrations from `supabase/migrations/` folder

+See [SUPABASE_SETUP.md](SUPABASE_SETUP.md) for detailed database setup instructions.

 ### 4. Run the Development Server